 Generally speaking, the Cabinet Secretariat, upgraded over a decade ago, offers a means of monitoring ministry activities.
-In recent years, its staffing has expanded, improving its monitoring capacity.
-However, effective use of the secretariat has been hindered in the past by the fact that the ministries send specialists from their own staff to serve as secretariat employees.
-It de facto lacks the ability to survey all activities at all times, but the current, long-serving chief cabinet secretary is considered an effective enforcer of official positions.
+In recent years, its staff has expanded, improving its monitoring capacity.
+However, effective use of the secretariat has been hindered in the past by the fact that the ministries second specialists to serve as secretariat employees.
+It de facto lacks the ability to survey all activities at all times, but former long-serving chief cabinet secretary Yoshihide Suga, who later became premier in 2020, served as an effective enforcer of official positions.

-At the same time, some critics argue that the need to handle the simmering scandals engulfing the prime minister have distracted him and his central staff from following up on major policy issues.
+At the same time, some critics argue that the need to handle the simmering scandals engulfing Prime Minister Abe prior to his resignation in 2020 distracted him and his central staff from following up on major policy issues.